Busting Creativity Myths: Lies We Believe about Creativity

 6. You have permission to be wrong.

-Myth 3: A person is either Analytical or Creative
+Myth 3: A Person is Either Analytical or Creative

 On every list of vital skills for the future of work, we find analytical or critical thinking or some variant of complex problem solving.
 Critical thinking is associated with innovative solutions and ideas, solving complex problems using all available possibilities.
 This sounds an awful lot like—you guessed it, creativity!